 The Amex Centurion Lounge Miami is one of the most popular lounges in the network, and in my experience is also consistently one of the busiest.
 Over a year ago it was revealed that Amex intended to increase the size of the Centurion Lounge Miami.

-With this expansion, cardmembers can expect an additional 4,000 square feet of space, more food and beverage area, a wine bar, additional restrooms, an additional tranquility area, more lounge seating, and telephone booths.
+With this expansion, cardmembers can expect an additional 4,000 square feet of space, more than 100 additional seats, more food and beverage area, a wine bar, additional restrooms, an additional tranquility area, more lounge seating, and two telephone booths.

 - The Corona Beach House, located airside in Concourse D, where Priority Pass members get a $30 credit per person